Ryang326/STAT628_Module2_Group11/README.md

 * train model.R: the R script to implement our final model of multiple linear regression model with leaving one out cross validation.
 * XGboost.ipynb: the Python script to implement the XGBoost model

+# Model
+This directory includes the scripts we used for our final model as well as the predictions.

 # Shiny App
 This directory includes the R script to build the web-based shiny app based on the final model we got.